Free help to leave religious cults like Mormonism, Scientology and Jehovah's Witnesses with GDPR

 What are your rights?

-As a citizen of the European Union (EU) you have the legal right to have your data removed from any organisation or company.
+As a citizen of the European Union (EU) you have the legal right to have your data removed from any organization or company.

 The General Data Protection Regulation (GDPR) is a legal framework that sets guidelines for the collection and processing of personal information from individuals who live in the European Union.
 Under Article 17 of the GDPR individuals have the right to have personal data erased.
 This is also known as the ‘right to be forgotten’.